Apulia: Economy

-In Taranto there is the largest metallurgical works ILVA Acciaierie di Taranto (8,200 empl.) in Europe with full iron and steel production cycle.
+In Taranto, there is the largest metallurgical work ILVA Acciaierie di Taranto (8,200 empl.) in Europe with a full iron and steel production cycle.
 It will be sold to Arcelor Mittal.

-In Brindisi there is a chemical industrial park with ENI power station, ENI oil refinery, Syndial chemical factory, Versalis chemical factory (basic chemistry, intermediates, polyethylene, styrenics and elastomers).
+In Brindisi, there is a chemical industrial park with an Eni power station, Eni oil refinery, Syndial chemical factory, and Versalis chemical factory (basic chemistry, intermediates, polyethene, styrenics and elastomers).
 LyondellBasell polypropylene plant, Sanofi plant (antibiotics).
-Other ENI oil refinery is located in Taranto.
+Another Eni oil refinery is located in Taranto.

 Unemployment

 The unemployment rate stood at 14.1% in 2020.